MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPORestrictedAccessForSitesInsights.md

 Start-SPORestrictedAccessForSitesInsights -ActionsBlockedByPolicy
 ```

-Example 2 generates the Restricted access control policy report which contains insights about access denials by the policy.
+Example 2 generates the restricted access control report which contains insights about access denials by the policy.

 ## PARAMETERS

 ### -RACProtectedSites

-It is an optional parameter, and it specifies the type of the report generation to be triggered.
+It is an optional parameter, and it specifies the type of report generation to be triggered.

 ```yaml
 Type: SwitchParameter